haomianzheng/IETF-ACTN-YANG-Model/draft/ccamp/otn-tunnel/draft-ietf-ccamp-otn-tunnel-model.md

       XML: N/A; the requested URI is an XML namespace.
 ~~~~

-This document requests IANA to register the following YANG modules in the "IANA Module Names" {{!RFC6020}}.
-Following the format in {{!RFC6020}}, the following registrations are requested:
+IANA is requested to register the following YANG module in the "YANG Module Names" subregistry {{!RFC6020}} within the "YANG Parameters" registry.

 ~~~~
       name:         ietf-otn-tunnel